pytorch/pytorch/docs/source/jit_language_reference_v2.rst

         self.x = torch.rand(2, 3)
         ~~~~~~~~~~~~~~~~~~~~~~~~ <--- HERE

-**Example**
+**Example 3**

-In this example, a TorchScript custom class defines a class variable name, which is not allowed.
+In this example, a TorchScript custom class defines a class variable name, which is not allowed:

 ::